Scott Delancey's Case Grammar

 As an example, he uses this theory to explain the behaviors of verbs like break, with the causative alternation (the plate broke and John broke the plate), which he takes as incorporation of the Loc in the meaning of the verb, (plate GOTO-broken and Agent CAUSE plate

-), and those like hit, which do not; he takes as
+GOTO-broken), and those like hit, which do not; he takes as

 incorporating the Theme (John hit the plate being John

-CAUSE hit-GOTO plate
+CAUSE hit-GOTO plate).

 [1] Delancey has placed on the web several articles discussing this grammar:

-, in Proc. of the 17th Annual Meeting of the Berkeley Linguistics Society (1991), pp. 338-353
+Event Construal and Case Role Assignment, in Proc. of the 17th Annual Meeting of the Berkeley Linguistics Society (1991), pp. 338-353

-, LSA Summer Institute, UC Santa Barbara, 2001, lecture 3
+Figure and Ground in Argument Structure, LSA Summer Institute, UC Santa Barbara, 2001, lecture 3

 What an Innatist Argument Should Look Like